-Traffic management (TM) will consist of lane closures and two/three-way temporary traffic lights.
-Access to pedestrian facilities may be disrupted throughout works however TM will be arranged as such that pedestrians will have full access through/around the area of works, and to nearby amenities.
+TM will consist of lane closures and two/three-way temporary traffic lights.
+Access to pedestrian facilities may be disrupted throughout works however TM will be arranged as such that pedestrians will have full access to nearby amenities.

 The A82 Trunk Road, within the North West NMC, connects Alexandria with Crianlarich, Fort William and Inverness.
 It commences immediately north of Tullichewan Roundabout in Alexandria leading generally northwards for a distance of 243 kilometres to its junction with the A9 at (but excluding) Longman Roundabout in Inverness.
 The A82 is predominantly single carriageway along its length, with some lengths of '2+1' carriageway.